A Request For Proposal is a powerful print document that contains all the important and relevant information about a project you need to be completed.

 We’ve gone through what every RFP response should have, so next on our list is how to tweak it for the type of project.
 Although the proposals won’t differ too much, a slight shift should be noted.

-When you’re offering your marketing services to a client, focus on hard data from your previous campaigns.
+When you’re offering your digital marketing services to a client, focus on hard data from your previous campaigns.
 What exactly did you do for your clients and how did you achieve those results?

 Focus on your portfolio.
 If you’re prompted to send an RFP proposal response for a web design job, it’s best to let the links and pictures do the talking — especially if you have examples of the solutions you created for previous clients that are in the same objective or industry as the RFP sender.